Auditioning

 Introduction: Begin by clearly introducing yourself and your pieces.
 State your name, the song title, and the show it is from.

 Confidence and Expression: Perform with confidence, making strong character choices and conveying the emotional depth of your pieces.
 Engage with your audience through facial expressions and body language.
+Planned choreography or excessive movement throughout the space isn’t needed and can be distracting.

 Professionalism: